adonegan/milestone-1-mcr/README.md

 * Bootstrap: To structure the content of the website with the use of containers, rows and columns, aka the grid system, and to make the site responsive on mobile, tablet and desktop views.
 * JavaScript / jQuery: To make my page features more dynamic and animated when used.
 This was particularly relevant for the Carousel feature's movement.
 * W3Schools: To search for and use code not featured on Bootstrap, and ultimately to see what options the band have when it comes to adding code to the site.
+* YouTube: To help me with code I searched YouTube for relevant tutorials: I used Quentin Watt Tutorials for help with my Carousel: https://www.youtube.com/watch?v=1FnMDubA25A
+* Code Institute: To help me with social links I went back over Code Institute's video for Rosie Odenkirk's CV, specifically the footer section section on adding social links in a list.

 ## Testing